Life Insurance Guide

 Period Certain Annuity - The company will pay you an income for a specified amount of time (5 years, 10 years, 20 years, etc.).

 In recent years, there has been an increasing emphasis on deferred annuities.
 If you are going to make an informed choice when you buy a deferred annuity, you need to understand which kinds are available.
 If one type does not seem to fit your needs, find out about the other contracts that are described in this guide.
 If you need more information than is given here, you should check with a life insurance agent or company, or consult books on life insurance which are available at your public library.
-You may also contact the California Department of Insurance (CDI) toll-free Hotline 1-800-927-HELP (4357) for assistance.
+Also, the California Department of Insurance (CDI) has a toll-free Hotline listed in this guide to assist you.

 There are two basic types of deferred annuities: fixed annuities and variable annuities.
 There are several variations on them.